lpeteroffical/Brit-insurance/backend/Readme.md

 # Contribution
 Feel free to fork the repository and submit pull requests.
 For bugs and feature requests, please create an issue in the repository.

-Facts:
+# Facts:
--fully working functionality
+-fully working functionality as requirement
 -extra remove product functionality
+-extra database column: user id. this means all registered users have their own product list that they can manage -summ calculated on the fly at the backend
 -embeded sqlite database
--Firebase authentication client and serverside
+-Firebase authentication client and serverside -Firebase login & registration
+-Embeded database init and table creation if it does not exist during the startup signal -DB shutdown at app shutdown signal

 # Shortcuts:
-- No automatic testing added
+-No automatic testing added
-- Some style related issues left in the code
+-Some style related issues left in the code
-- No github best practices applied
+-No github best practices applied
+-Database is embeded, I would never do that in a production ready app.
+-No containerisation
+-No security configured